fabianfassnacht/treespeciesclassification/README.md

 ![](Tut_hyp_6.png)

 On the first glance, this map looks quite plausible.
 We can see that many of the stands from which we collected the training data (and we hence know, that they are composed of a single species) appear quite homogeneous in the classification map.
-During the interactive session on Saturday we will discuss the quality of the map with more details.
-For this we will load the map to QGIS and compare it to two reference maps and two more classification maps that we will create in the following two steps
+The quality of the map could be examined with more details by loading the map into QGIS and compare it to the reference maps provided with the tutorial materials and maybe also by comparing the map with additional high-resolution Google or Bing maps which can be visualized in QGIS as well.

 ### Step 3: Tree species classification using PCA bands ###

-As we have heard in the theoretical part of the module, feature extraction methods can help to improve the performance of models trained with hyperspectral data as they allow to compress the feature space and hence reduce colinearity of predictors.
-In the following we will apply the well-known principal component analysis (PCA) to the hyperspectral image to reduce the original 125 bands to a smaller number of bands carrying most of the variability of the image.
+One way to improve the accuracy of supervised classifications, particularly if working with hyperspectral data are feature extraction methods as they allow to compress the feature space and hence reduce colinearity of predictors.
+In the following we will apply the well-known principal component analysis (PCA) to the hyperspectral image to reduce the original 125 bands to a smaller number of bands carrying most of the variability contained in the image.

 To apply a PCA to a raster dataset, we can use the **rasterPCA** function of the RStoolbox package.
 The function actually uses only a subset of pixels to calculate the PCA transformation and then only applies the transformation to the full raster stack.
 In the example below, we use 1000 sample points.
 The more points are used, the longer the PCA calculation may last.
 We also set the spca parameter to TRUE to scale all the bands (this is not absolutely necessary but may be reasonable to do in our case as for example vegetation spectra have differing reflectance value ranges in the visual and near-infrared region; by scaling all value ranges of the bands, such constant differences are smoothed out).
-If you are interested whether this has any effect, you can also re-run the code later and switch of spca.
+If you are interested whether this has any effect, you can also re-run the code later and switch off the spca parameter.
 To run the PCA in R we execute the following code (this may take a while!):

 	############################################
 	# prepare classification using PCA